There is nothing quite like the taste of fresh basil pesto, especially when you grow the basil yourself!

 The Aerogarden is a water based system so there is no messy soil and it has its own grow light which means we can grow anywhere, anytime.

 It only takes four weeks to go from placing the seeds to a bounty of basil.
+Check out all the things you can grow in your own Aerogarden.

 We harvest the basil before it flowers.
 It can get bitter once it flowers.
 And, I feel the same way about spinach.
 I always use baby spinach leaves instead of regular spinach leaves which can also be very bitter.